nexpy/nexpy/doc/source/pythonshell.rst

     >>> x = NXfield(np.linspace(0,2*np.pi,101), units='degree')

-  The data value is given by the first positional argument, and may be a Python scalar or string, or a Numpy array.
+  The data value is given by the first positional argument, and may be a Python scalar or string, or a numpy array.
 In this method, keyword arguments can be used to define NXfield attributes.

 * Attribute assignment as the child of a NeXus group::